End-to-End testing with Puppeteer and Jest

 6. Intercepting requests

-7. How to target newly opened page in the headless browser
+7. How to target newly opened pages in the headless browser

 8. And how to debug your tests